edzaga/sql-course/sql-course-en/lectures/week4/lecture15.rst

 Exercise
 =========

 Consider the possibility of a database containing information about the courses taken by students.
-Students have a unique ID of student and (possibly not a unique) name.
-Courses have a unique number of courses and (possibly not a unique) title.
+Students have a unique ID of student and name.
+Courses have a unique number of courses and title.
 Students take a course of a determined year and receive a grade.

 Which of the following eschemes would you recommend?